nowitsidb/INDIAN_MEDICINE_MCP_SERVER/README.md

 ## 📘 Usage

-The server exposes multiple API endpoints through MCP (Model-Controller-Process) architecture.
+The server exposes multiple API endpoints through MCP (Model Context Protocol) architecture.
 You can interact with the server using any MCP client.

 Basic example: